asteroid-lang/asteroid/Asteroid User Guide.md

 ## Flow of Control Statements

 Control structure implementation in Asteroid is along the lines of any of the modern programming languages such as Python, Swift, or Rust.
 For example, the `for` loop allows you to iterate over lists without having to explicitly define a loop index counter.
 Here is a snippet from the Asteroid EBNF grammar that shows the control statements,

+> lhh this grammar snippet seems out of place...perhaps we should focus only on one or two flow of control statement like the for-loop and the if-statement and leave the rest to the reference guide

 ```
 stmt := FOR pattern IN exp DO stmt_list END
       | WHILE exp DO stmt_list END